LiChiehLin/Okada_Slip_Inversion/Codes/Readme.md

 * 'solver': ***Character.***: Input the inversion solver
   * lsq: Ordinary Least Squares (default)
   * nnlsq: Non-negative Least Squares
+  * fnnlsq: Fast non-negative Least Squares (From Bill Whiten (2025). nnls - Non negative least squares (https://www.mathworks.com/matlabcentral/fileexchange/38003-nnls-non-negative-least-squares), MATLAB Central File Exchange.
+Retrieved September 17, 2025.)
 * 'smoothsearch': ***Vector.***: Input the search range of the smoothing constant (Leave blank to use the default one)
-* 'weight': ***Character or cell of character or matrix***: Input the weighting matrix.
+* 'weight': ***Character or cell of character or matrix.***: Input the weighting matrix.
 It can be the covariance matrix made in `okMakeInSARCovMat.m` or user defined weighting matrix (Leave blank to assume uniform weighting)
+* 'lb': ***Vector.***: Input the lower bounds of the solutions
+* 'ub': ***Vector.***: Input the upper bounds of the solutions

 ### Case 1: 1 LOS displacement, 2 Green's functions, InSAR covaraince matrix as data weights
 This is a very common case for InSAR users to invert for fault slip.
 Here's how the matrices should be placed and the way this function is designed: